 We are working with MPs to press for a change in legislation, leading to tougher sentences for those who assault police officers and other emergency service workers.
 A review of sentencing for those convicted of assaulting police officers is also being called for - all too often sentences being passed do not adequately reflect the seriousness of the offence.

 Rhondda MP Chris Bryant's Assaults on Emergency Workers (Offences) Bill went before Parliament on 20 October to create a new offence of assaulting an emergency worker.
-There was unanimous cross-party support and the Bill has subsequently passed through the Commons and received its first reading in the House of Lords on 30 April 2018.
+There was unanimous cross-party support and the Bill has subsequently passed through the Commons and received its third reading in the House of Lords on 24 July 2018.

 Officers have come forward from around the country to tell us the harsh realities of what they endure in the course of protecting the public, and the toll this can exact on their physical and mental wellbeing.
 You can read their stories below: